 The post Chai Chocolate Chip Cookies appeared first on Cooking is Messy.

-Sous Vide Chocolate Mousse
+]]>The post Sous Vide Chocolate Mousse appeared first on Cooking is Messy.

-Is nearly a month into January too late to say happy New Year?
+]]>Is nearly a month into January too late to say happy New Year?
 Since it’s the first time I’m posting in 2018, I’m deciding it’s not.
 So… Happy New Year!

 I know January is usually a time where people are hitting the gym, going sugar free, and working to get healthy after eating all the indulgent holiday foods.
 And I totally get that.
 I too am trying to get into a healthy mindset.
 However, January is also a time for fresh starts and trying new things – and that’s where my new sous vide and today’s recipe for sous vide chocolate mousse enters the picture.